Become a Sister

 Transferring to FSPA

 For Catholic Sisters discerning transfer from another religious congregation, the first step is connecting with the FSPA president who invites the sister to a time of initial relationship.
-If you're a Catholic Sister looking for transfer information, visit our transfer resource page.
+If you're a Catholic Sister looking for transfer information, visit Transfer to FSPA.

 Fast Facts